Tina Turner reveals husband gave her kidney for transplant

 Turner, whose hits include "Proud Mary" and "What's Love Got to do With It?," married German music executive Bach in 2013 after a long relationship.

-Extracts from "Tina Turner: My Love Story" were released Saturday by publisher Penguin.
+Extracts from "Tina Turner: My Love Story" were published Saturday in the Daily Mail newspaper and released by its U.K. publisher Penguin Random House.
+The book is published in Britain and North America later this month.

-In the book, Turner encourages people to sign up to donate organs.
+In the book, Turner encourages people to sign up to donate organs in order to save lives.